 - A New Orleans ghost tour: Best to do it at night (not my cup of tea), ghost tours have become very popular.
 Make sure to book your group tour in advance as they tend to be booked during Essence and pack your sage in case you need to cleanse that ora after.

-- New Orleans style street party: you can catch Mardi Gras style street parties all up and down the Bourbon and Poydras street during the festival.
+- New Orleans style street party: you can catch Mardi Gras style street parties up and down the Bourbon and Poydras street during the festival.
 See more here.

 Written by Vanessa James.
 All opinions are my own.